fmoessbauer/drace/README.md

 The output (logs) of the MSR are just for debugging reasons.
 The resolved symbols are passed back to drace and merged with the non-managed ones.

+**Note:**
+To properly detect dotnet synchronization, pdb symbol information is required.
+The pdb files have to perfectly match the used dotnet libraries.
+Hence, it is (almost always) mandatory to let the MSR download the symbols.
+Thereto, point the `_NT_SYMBOL_PATH` variable to a MS symbol server, as shown one section above.

 ### Custom Annotations